Peru Spring Break

 How long have we been running this program?

 GEEO was founded in 2007 and our inaugural trips were run to Peru and India in the summer of 2008.
-This Peru program is a slightly shorter version of the one we run during the summer.
+We have run yearly Peru programs ever since, including this itinerary.
 G Adventures, who actually handle the logistics of the trip have been running trips to Peru for many years so you can have faith that your trip will be safe and well run.

 Will I be eating on my own?
 With the group?
 Why aren't all meals included?